Which country is cheaper, the USA or Belgium?

 Boston: The city itself feels like a living museum.
 It is famous for Faneuil Hall, the Museum of Fine Arts, the Isabelle Stewart Gardner Museum, the USS Constitution, as well as the many sites along the Freedom Trail.
 There are also many museums on the campuses of the world renowned universities in the city.

 DC: The city has world class museums that are often free.
 The Smithsonian Museums are arguably some of the most impressive museums in the United States.
 The city also has a large collection of monuments that are dedicated to past presidents or historical events.
+Many are best experienced at night when the sun sets and the lights come on.

 Belgium is a terrific destination to visit for history, arts, and culture, as it has many sights worth visiting.
 Although it's a smaller country, the history and culture here is packed into its cities and small towns.
 You'll find museums that focus on art, history, science, and more in many of the cities and town.
 For example, visit the Grand Palace in Brussels, the Castle of the Counts in Ghent, or the grand cathedrals of Antwerp.
 Large castles dot the countryside, many with grand views such as the one in Bouillon.
 Theaters are everywhere, too, so you can take in a play, opera, or the ballet in addition to enjoying the cafe culture and the unique cuisine.